rudelm/ESP8266-Sensors-InfluxDB/README.md

 Image taken from https://github.com/opendata-stuttgart/meta/wiki/Pinouts-NodeMCU-v2,-v3

 You should also be able to use the Arduino Pin Definitions directly, so this would be D6 instead of 12.

+I've attached a SSD1301 OLED Display to display the current measurements.
+SDA is on Pin D3, SDC is on Pin D4, VCC is on 3V and GND is on G.

 # Setup
 ## Configuration in code